stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

         > _Please refer to [group.ldif](https://github.com/Nuvoton-Israel/openbmc-util/blob/master/ldap_server/ldif/group.ldif) for more details._

     * Execute ipmi commands using an LDAP account.
-      + Make sure that configurations stated in Step 5 for BMC and Ubuntu are set accordingly and ping between Ubuntu and BMC is okay.
+      + Make sure that configurations stated in Step 5 for BMC and LDAP server are set accordingly and ping between LDAP server and BMC is okay.
       + Install **ipmitool** in Ubuntu with root privilege for the demonstration purpose.
 Open a terminal and input the following command.
         ```
         sudo apt-get install ipmitool